codeshop715/FSViT/README.md

 ### On CIFAR-FS and Mini-ImageNet
 It is recommended to run on a single GPU first by specifying `args.device = cuda:i`, where i is the GPU id to be used.
 We use `args.nSupport` to set the number of shots.
-For example, 5-way-5-shot training command of CIFAR-FS writes as
 ```
 python main.py --output outputs/your_experiment_name --dataset cifar_fs --epoch 20 --lr 5e-5 --arch dino_small_patch16 --device cuda:0 --nSupport 5 --fp16
 ```